matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 Script will also print to output statistics about total edits done per quest type.

+# Dependecies

+PHP is needed to run the script.

 # Hardware requirements

 Unlike importing full planet, processing this file has minimal hardware requirements.

-Some free space will be required (40 GB should be enough - as of early 2020), PHP to run script.
+Some free space will be required.
+But just 60 GB should be enough - as of 2021.

 Usage of RAM and CPU is minimal as file is processed line by line and contains only metadata of changesets.
 Requirements here are lower than using a web browser for browsing a typical bloated web site.